-Astrea Capital V Pte.
-Ltd. (the "Sponsor") was incorporated in Singapore on 2 October 2018 under the Companies Act as a private company with limited liability.
-The Sponsor is the sole shareholder of the Issuer and the sole owner of the Equity Investments.
+Astrea Capital 7 Pte.
+Ltd. (the "Sponsor") was incorporated in Singapore on 14 April 2021 under the Companies Act as a private company with limited liability.
+As at the date of this document, the Sponsor is the sole shareholder of the Issuer and the sole Equity Investor.
 It is also an indirect wholly-owned Subsidiary of Azalea.